xwu/xwu-swift-numerics/integers-part-2.md

 In Swift,
 <code class="manual-escape">x.remainderReportingOverflow(&#8203;dividingBy: 0)</code>
 returns `(x, true)`, as the remainder is mathematically undefined.
-Otherwise, the method returns `(0, true)` if the operation overflows (i.e., when dividing by `-1`).
+Otherwise, if the operation overflows (which only occurs when dividing by `-1`), the method returns `(0, true)`.
 Mathematically, of course, the remainder of division by −1 is always zero.
 At the time of writing, a division-by-zero error occurs if the RHS is expressed as a literal `0`.

 > Internally, there are no LLVM primitives for checking overflow after division,
 > so checking is [implemented in native Swift][ref 6-6].